Skip to navigation

 Statues of tirthankars line every nook and cranny at Palitana

 It was worth the struggle.
 Jain temples are smothered with carvings in much the same way as Hindu temples, but they're quite different on closer investigation.
-Hindu stone carvings of women are interesting, but the Jains make them so voluptuous they manage to portray the eroticism of Konark's Sun Temple without the biological diagrams.
-Stone people play ancient guitars and old kings grimace in beards, the prophets look passively happy (much like the Buddha) and the sheer impact of having so many temples crammed together in one place makes it a fascinating place to wander round, even for someone who has overdosed on Indian temples.
+Hindu stone carvings of women are interesting, but the Jains make them so voluptuous they manage to convey the eroticism of Konark's Sun Temple without any need for biological diagrams.
+Stone people play ancient guitars while old kings grimace through their beards and the prophets look passively happy (much like the Buddha), and the sheer impact of having so many temples crammed together in one place makes it a fascinating place to wander round, even for someone like me, who has arguably overdosed on Indian temples.

 A Jain statue of a woman